-- 17 Marcus Garvey Day, which celebrates the birthday of the Jamaican politician and activist who is revered by Rastafarians.
-Garvey is credited with starting the Back to Africa movement, which encouraged those of African descent to return to the land of their ancestors during and after slavery in North America. - 23 International Day for the Remembrance of the Slave Trade and its Abolition as well as the anniversary of the uprising in Santo Domingo (today Haiti and the Dominican Republic) that initiated the abolition of slavery in the Caribbean. - 26 Women's Equality Day, which commemorates the 1920 certification of the Nineteenth Amendment to the US Constitution that gave women the right to vote.
+- 23 International Day for the Remembrance of the Slave Trade and its Abolition as well as the anniversary of the uprising in Santo Domingo (today Haiti and the Dominican Republic) that initiated the abolition of slavery in the Caribbean. - 26 Women's Equality Day, which commemorates the 1920 certification of the Nineteenth Amendment to the US Constitution that gave women the right to vote.
 Congresswoman Bella Abzug first introduced a proclamation for Women's Equality Day in 1971.
-Since that time, every US president has published a proclamation recognizing August 26 as Women's Equality Day. - 29 Beheading of St. John the Baptist, a holy day observed by various Christian churches that follow liturgical traditions.
-The day commemorates the martyrdom of St. John the Baptist, who was beheaded on the orders of Herod Antipas through the vengeful request of his stepdaughter, Salome, and her mother.
+Since that time, every US president has published a proclamation recognizing August 26 as Women's Equality Day. - 26-27 Krishna Janmashtami, a Hindu celebration of Lord Vishnu's most powerful human incarnation, Krishna, the god of love and compassion.
+Celebrations include praying and fasting. - 29 Beheading of St. John the Baptist, a holy day observed by various Christian churches that follow liturgical traditions.
+The day commemorates the martyrdom of St. John the Baptist, who was beheaded on the orders of Herod Antipas through the vengeful request of his stepdaughter, Salome, and her mother. - 31 Paryushana Parvarambha, a Jain festival lasting eight to ten days that is observed through meditation and fasting.
+It focuses on spiritual upliftment, pursuit of salvation, and a deeper understanding of the religion.